ALTERING THE ALTERED:

 A collective quilt workshop to address the manifestations of transgenerational trauma as a Black Woman

-led by, Maraya Henderson,
+led by Maraya Henderson

 Second year MA of Art Therapy and Counseling Student, SAIC